silviucpp/etrie/README.md

 - The default parameters are optimized for exact searches.
 If you perform many prefix searches, consider adjusting the **burst threshold** `(default to 16384)` through the `*_burst_threshold` methods or during structure creation.
 - Keys must be binary strings, and the maximum key size is limited to `65534` bytes.
 - The capacity of the HAT-Trie is restricted to a maximum of `4294967296` items.
+- Due to the limitations of the NIF API, references returned from other NIFs are encoded using `term_to_binary/1`.
+If you do not store a reference to these externally, there is a possibility that they may be subject to garbage collection.
+It is important to note that references to `etrie` objects are appropriately managed.

 ## Quick Start